Four German tourists arrested over Mallorca gang rape | DW | 05.07.2019

 After the alleged attack, the young woman immediately went to the police and filed a complaint.

-A medical examination found the victim had sustained injuries conducive with a recent sexual assault.
+A medical examination found the victim had sustained injuries consistent with a recent sexual assault.

 Read more: Spain: "Wolf Pack" given 15 years for rape